How to Reduce Food Waste in Your Home

 We chatted with Dana Gunders, a senior scientist at the Natural Resources Defense Council (NRDC) and the author of The Waste-Free Kitchen Handbook, to get her money- and planet-saving tips.
 Here's what you need to know about food waste in America, plus simple ways you can cut down on food waste in your own family, starting today.

-Your book says the United States wastes 50 percent more food now than it did in the 1970s.
+Your book says that food waste in the United States has increased by 50 percent since the 1970s.
 Why is that?

 Portion sizes have grown tremendously since then.
 Plus, it’s become normal for restaurants and caterers to produce excessive menus and buffets and for consumers to buy more than they need.

 We’ve come to expect large amounts of food.

 Yes.
 Research NRDC has done found that people are not comfortable with empty white space on plates or in fridges or grocery carts.
 There’s an urge to fill those spaces with food.
 And in our culture, throwing food out is acceptable.
 In fact, leaving something on your plate is considered posh.